FlashHit/VU-PixelsMod/README.md

 - **Tunguska** cannon is more accurate, fire time doubled, finaly a nemesis against tanks !
 - **LAV25** cannon is more accurate, fire time doubled, finaly a nemesis against tanks !

-## Enabling or disabling the modules how to
-- Here i explane how u can enable or disable the modified modules.
-#
-- local bEnable_players = true
-- if enabled (true)
-- This let u turn on or off the modified player lua file
-- Modification is made to walk and run speed (10% faster)
-- Jumping slightly increased
-#
-- if Disabled (false)
-- Default setings are active
-#
-#
-- local bEnable_weapons = true
-- if enabled (true)
-- This let u turn on or off the modified player lua file
-- Basicly not much (stripped down)
-- But the Gun Master settings are boosted in the original mod weapons.lua file
-#
-- local bEnable_modules = true
-- if enabled (true)
-- This will turn the separate modules on
-- This wil allow you to turn each module on or off (True or False)
-#
-- local bEnable_modules = false
-- if enabled (false)
-- This will turn the separate modules completly off
-- If disabled,no gadget modifications are active.
-#
-#
-- local bEnable_players = true
-- local bEnable_weapons = true
-#
-- local bEnable_modules = true
--             if (bEnable_modules) == (true) then dprint('modules config Enabled...')
--  bEnable_combobags = true
-- 	else
-- 	    if (bEnable_modules) == (false) then dprint('Modules config Disabled...')
--  bEnable_combobags = false
-- end
-- end
-#
-#
 - Choppers and the sprut are DISABLED by default.
 - This is work in progress ,so ,don not enable them !